Tile Flavor: Matching Game codes (Update) - 06/2026

 Codes aren’t charity.
 They’re retention mechanics.

-Tile Flavor operates on the same free-to-play framework dominating the mobile puzzle market:
+Tile Flavor runs on the same free-to-play framework dominating the mobile puzzle market:

 • Soft currency systems